pietro14/NSPL-working_dir/README.md

 # NSPL-working_directory-2018

+(The content of this repository is mostly in Italian)

 Working directory for the Nuclear and Subnuclear Physics Laboratory (NSPL).
 I only uploaded the code we used and not the data.

 The lab report (only in Italian) can be found at this link: